apache/yunikorn-site/docs/user_guide/preemption.md

 Please note that setting `yunikorn.apache.org/allow-preemption` is a strong recommendation but does not guarantee the lack of preemption.
 When this flag is set to `false`, it moves the Pod to the back of the preemption list, giving it a lower priority for preemption compared to other Pods.
 However, in certain scenarios, such as when no other preemption options are available, Pods with this flag may still be preempted.

-For example, even with `allow-preemption` set to `false`, DaemonSet pods can still be preempted.
+For example, even with `allow-preemption` set to `false`, DaemonSet pods can still trigger preemption.
 Additionally, if an application in `queue-1` has a higher priority than one in `queue-3`, the application in `queue-2` will be preempted because an application can never preempt another application with a higher priority.
 In such cases where no other preemption options exist, the `allow-preemption` flag may not prevent preemption.

 | Queue        | Resource before preemption | Resource after preemption |